- URI Home

 TechQuest Competition, sponsored by Jim Stevenson Foundation, promotes and rewards innovation among NJIT undergraduates.
 Participants must be in good academic standing and be enrolled full-time during the fall and spring semester of their year of entry.
 Students may form teams consisting of undergraduates from any NJIT department.
 There is no limit to the number of members on a team, but small interdisciplinary teams are encouraged.
 Teams are responsible for organizing themselves and must designate a contact person.
 Teams may have an advisor, a NJIT faulty member or other person associated with NJIT.

-NJIT undergraduates individually or as a team may enter this innovation competition and be eligible for awards and stipends up totaling $15,500.
+NJIT undergraduates individually or as a team may enter the 2016 innovation competition and be eligible for awards and stipends totaling up to $17,500.

 Questions on the eligibility of an advisor should be referred to Dr. Atam Dhawan.
 Class projects, including those for design courses, Undergraduate Research and Innovation Program (URI), and research projects by undergraduates may be entered in the competition.
 Projects entered in TechQuest may build on prior projects, but the presenting team must identify its unique contribution to the presented work.
 Previous TechQuest award winners are not eligible to enter the same project in the competition again.

 Congratulations to all TechQuest Innovation Competition winners and finalists.
-TechQuest Winners and Finalists, NIAC Winners and McNair Scholars were recognized on the NJIT Innovation Day on April 11, 2014.
-You can download the Innovation Day Program Booklet with the list of winners and participating students.
-Innovation Day was also featured in the Start-Ledger and NJBIZ magazine
+Winners and Finalists from TechQuest, URI Student Seed Grant Awards, Newark Innovation Acceleration Challenge, Innovation Acceleration Club, NSF I-Corps, and McNair Scholars were recognized on the NJIT Innovation Day on April 15, 2016.
+You can download the 2016 Innovation Day Program with the list of winners and participating students.

 Project: The Trans-Palpebral Self-Tonometer